Suraj-Bhadauria/Suraj-bhadauria/README.md

 I know CS fundamentals, comfortable in python, C++, TypeScript and Java.
 I am a SQL fan, and yes, I hate ORM.

-I love brainstorming, ideating and problem solving, that's why go to hackathons. (for coffee also)
+I love brainstorming, ideating and problem solving, that's why I go to hackathons. (for coffee also)

 I develop LLM applications.
 Let's see how **Artificial Intelligence** can serve _HUMANITY_.